LIFEHUBBER

 ClawMark is a living-world benchmark positioned around multi-day, multimodal coworker agents, with 100 tasks spread across professional domains and tool-backed work environments.

 The official repository presents ClawMark as a benchmark for evaluating coworker-style agents across timelines, multimodal evidence, and multiple external systems.
-This page is for general reference, not a recommendation.
+This page is a starting point, not a recommendation.
 Check the original source before relying on the resource.

 What it is